hesamkhanjani/MemSeri/README.md

 # MemSeri Project

-Welcome to the **MemSeri** project!
+Welcome to the **MemSeri(MemoryPack)** project!
 This application is designed to help you easily serialize and deserialize JSON data with a clean and user-friendly interface.

 ## Features